JasperVandenberghen/random_quote_generator/README.md

 ### `npm run docker:start`

-Runs both Docker images.
+Runs both Docker images (make sure you have your Docker engine (Docker Desktop) running before starting).
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.